-The training, retreats, supervised teaching and reflective writing required to exit The Pathway as a Practising Teacher develop the skills, attitudes and knowledge required to begin to teach MBSR/MBCT.
+The training, retreats, supervision and reflective writing required to exit the Pathway develop the skills, attitudes and knowledge required to begin to teach MBSR/MBCT.
 Ideally, you will teach your first course as an assistant to a more experienced teacher.
 However, this isn’t always possible.

 For the first one or two courses you teach, we recommend that you have weekly supervision.
 Supervision should begin before your classes start so that you can have some guidance with the participant assessment process, development of your teaching materials and recordings as well as week-by-week guidance through the course(s).
 Following this, supervision should be as much as you need, but at least in line with the BAMBA Good Practice Guidelines.

 On achieving certification as a Practising Teacher you will be eligible to apply to be listed with BAMBA.

 Certification as Trained Teacher provides an opportunity to develop experience and confidence in MBSR/MBCT teaching through further training, supervised teaching, attendance on retreats, continuing personal practice and engagement with your supervisor.
 You and your supervisor will reflect on your readiness for Mindfulness-based Intervention – Teaching Assessment Criteria (MBI-TAC) assessment.